 Don’t touch people’s heads, including those of babies and children.

-Heads are considered to be sacred and it’s felt to be very rude to touch them.
+Heads are considered to be sacred and it is rude to touch them.

 Don’t ride a scooter or motorbike without a helmet.